 Do I need Bankruptcy?

 If you need a Dayton Ohio bankruptcy attorney, you’re not alone.
 I’ve personally helped over 1,500 families file in just the last 2 years.
 Many of my clients were urged to sign up for debt management programs which would never have worked, although they were recommended by the debt management people who make a lot of money putting you into the wrong program.
+I can compare all options with you, because, in addition to being a board certified Dayton bankruptcy attorney, I’m also a certified debt arbitrator.
+Non-bankruptcy options do work well, if you have the kind of debt and income these programs demand.
+Not many do.

 If you do need bankruptcy, then getting sidetracked by a debt management plan, debt consolidation program or other approach will do nothing but drain your finances, kill your credit, and waste your time.
 Sadly, too often, people in these programs end up being sued, and then come to me for the right advice, and real protection from their creditors.
+If they had consulted a bankruptcy attorney in Dayton Ohio first, they’d have saved a lot of time and money.

 What Not to Do